microsoft/MASS/README.md

 ```

-During the pre-training prcess, even without any back-translation, you can observe the model can achieve some intial BLEU scores:
+During the pre-training prcess, even without any back-translation, you can observe the model can achieve some initial BLEU scores:
 ```
 epoch -> 4
 valid_fr-en_mt_bleu -> 10.55